Fetal Lung Lesions

 There are many different types of fetal lung anomalies.
 Fetal lung lesions may be misdiagnosed.
 Accurate diagnosis is important, as each condition has distinct differences that require unique treatment.

-- Congenital cystic adenomatoid malformation (CCAM): The most common type of fetal lung lesion is a congenital cystic adenomatoid malformation, also called CCAM.
-A CCAM is a benign mass made up of abnormal lung tissue that appears as a cyst or mass in the chest.
+- Congenital cystic adenomatoid malformation (CCAM/CPAM): The most common type of fetal lung lesion is a congenital cystic adenomatoid malformation, also called CCAM.
+CCAM is also frequently referred to as a congenital pulmonary airway malformation (CPAM).
+A CCAM/CPAM is a benign mass made up of abnormal lung tissue that appears as a cyst or mass in the chest.
 The mass starts out as a group of cells that are supposed to grow into lung tissue, and for some reason, don’t develop properly.
 The mass does not function like normal lung tissue.
-A CCAM can be either macrocystic (made up of one or many large cysts) or micocystic (made up of small cysts and appear more solid), and the mass can vary in size.
+A CCAM/CPAM can be either macrocystic (made up of one or many large cysts) or micocystic (made up of small cysts and appear more solid), and the mass can vary in size.

 - Bronchopulmonary sequestration (BPS): Bronchopulmonary sequestration (BPS) is a rare birth defect in which an abnormal mass of nonfunctioning lung tissue forms during fetal development.
 A BPS is not connected to the airway and may either be located within the lung tissue (intralobar BPS) or outside the lung tissue (extralobar BPS).
 The characteristic feature of a BPS is that it gets its blood supply from an artery that comes directly off the aorta (the main artery in our body).
 Some BPS can grow quite large, taking up valuable space in the chest cavity and potentially pushing the heart and lungs out of place (pleural effusion).